 Micro minerals are needed only in small amounts, but their role is significant, Vandergrift said.
 “The reason we incorporate these in kelp meal is that we want to guarantee that the horse has enough to fulfill the biological functions,” he said.
 “Chromium, for example, plays a critical role in insulin sensitivity and in glucose utilization by muscles during exercise.
 So ensuring that you’ve got enough, even though it doesn’t take very much, is important.”

-Today’s feed certainly isn’t the same as your grandfather’s feed.
+Today’s horse feed certainly isn’t the same as your grandfather’s horse feed.
 And there’s good reason for that.
 The advances Vandergrift describes—and their practical application in your feed bag—offer more targeted nutrition, and that can influence more than your horse’s weight or coat.

 “With performance horses one of the major things that reduces their immune function as well as their performance level is intestinal dysfunction, and 70 percent of the horse’s immune system is found in the intestine,” Vandergrift said.
 “Everything we do is geared toward trying to maintain intestinal health, which in turn maintains proper immune function, which in turn maintains a healthy horse that can perform.”